 IMPRESSIONIST LANDSCAPE PAINTING

-This two day workshop is designed for anybody who is passionate about learning new skills in painting landscape with any level from the beginners to advanced.
-With the medium of your choice: oils, acrylic or watercolor (recommended previous basic knowledge of chosen medium) each student will be given personal instructions and attention during the two days period.
+This 1-day workshop is designed for anybody who is passionate about learning new skills in painting landscape with any level from the beginners to advanced.
+With the medium of your choice: oils, acrylic or watercolor (recommended previous basic knowledge of chosen medium) each student will be given personal instructions and attention.

 There will be a demonstration of the painting in the studio and outside and the exciting experience of painting en plein aire (outdoors).